mjswensen/mjswensen.com/blog/_posts/2021-03-15-creating-compound-components-in-react-and-angular.md

 In this post we've implemented a filterable multi-select compound component in React, using the [Context API](https://reactjs.org/docs/context.html), and in Angular, using [dependency injection](https://angular.io/guide/dependency-injection).

 Compound components are one option for creating a simple API to compose behavior that is too complex for a single component.
-There are plenty of alternative patterns, such as [“render props”](https://reactjs.org/docs/render-props.html) in React, and each pattern's trade-offs should be carefully considered for a particular use case.
+There are plenty of alternative patterns, such as ["render props"](https://reactjs.org/docs/render-props.html) in React, and each pattern's trade-offs should be carefully considered for a particular use case.

 The full source code for running the above examples in a development environment can be found on [GitHub](https://github.com/mjswensen/compound-components).